Nikya/slabShed/README.md

 All logos, product and company names are trademarks™ or registered® trademarks of their respective owners:
 - Use of them does not imply any endorsement by them.
 - Use of them does not imply any affiliation.
-- Use of them is just for artistic purposes.
+- Use of them is just for personal and artistic purposes.